jeanetterosario88/hikingplanner/README.md

 * Add images from the image-url information to trailcards

 ## CONTRIBUTING

 Bug reports and pull requests are welcome on GitHub at https://github.com/jeanetterosario88/hikingplanner.git Contributors are expected to adhere to the Contributor Covenant code of conduct.

+## LICENSE

+The project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 # hikingplanner